jchanolm/data-pipelines/README.md

 My objective was to build a knowledge graph covering the Arbitrum ecosystem, including grantees, grantee identifiers (i.e. Funding Wallet, Github), and grant metadata (i.e. amount, grantee submission document, related votes.)

-I didn't hear about this opportunity until last Thursday, so I haven't completed as much as I like.

-That said, I'm passionate about making web3 data more accessible and actionable and will continue to expand and enhance this database to make it more useful for downstream analytics use cases, i.e. generating Sybil/Airdrop datasets.
+I'm passionate about making web3 data more accessible and actionable and will continue to expand and enhance this database to make it more useful for downstream analytics use cases, i.e. generating Sybil/Airdrop datasets.

-**Quick highlights**

-- 165 Grantees supported by 9 grant initiatives
-- 75 Grantee Github accounts
-- 108 Grantee Funding Wallet addresses
+## Structure

+All code / data is in `notebooks/`.

+Each source has its own directory, i.e. `snapshot/`, `discourse/`

+Each directory contains a Jupyter notebook (scraping/ingestion code) as well as `.csv` files with the scraped/ingested data.

+Each directory also contains a README.md with additional context, i.e. stats, ontology, etc.

+## Process

-### Step 1
+### Step 1 - Manual Data Collection

 I started with manual data collection to become familiar with the grants data landscape.
 I started with primary sources and made sure to collect supporting documents and other metadata for each grantee.
-Raw data is in `notebooks/initial-ingest/inputs/`
+The raw data is available in `notebooks/initial-ingest/inputs/`

-### Step 2

-I cleaned and organized the data before restructuring it to ingest into Neo4J, a popular graph database solution.
+After that, I ingested the data into Neo4J, a popular graph database solution.
+You can spin up your own (free) cloud Neo4J instance through Neo4J aura: https://neo4j.com/cloud/aura-free/

 <img width="932" alt="Screenshot 2024-03-03 at 12 37 55 PM" src="https://github.com/jchanolm/arbitrum-data/assets/160365885/c90054de-498b-4094-aaa3-7cdd4333d8c2">

-### Step 3
+### Step 2 - Snapshot Data Pipeline

-I exported clean+organized data covering grantees, grants, and grant funders as `.csvs` `notebooks/initial-ingest/outputs`, where it can be downloaded for personal use or ingested into other datasets.
+Next I built a pipeline that scrapes all Snapshot voters and proprosals.

+`notebooks/snapshot`

+I also linked Grantees to the Snapshot proprosals which approved their funding, which enables queries like `give me every wallet that voted to approve funding for multiple (passing) STIP grant proprosals`

 ### Next steps

 1. Publish dashboard to make the graph more accessible

 2. Build pipelines to programatically expand and enrich the graph
-- Grabbing forum post + proposal text will provide grantee affiliates (i.e. members of teams that received grants, contributors to grantee repos) as well as faciliating RAG retrieval (by connecting those documents to entities and the graph and setting embeddings on those documents.
-- I've added helpers for creating scalable pipelines but will implement pipelines as jupyter notebooks first
-2. Strategically ingest data to improve usefulness specifically for Sybil/Airdrop use case
-  - Contributors to liquidity pools funded by grant
+- Ingest all Arbitrum Foundation forum/Discourse posts
+- Ingest all Tally proprosals/votes
+- Ingest all contributors to grantee Githubs
-  - Wallets that have voted on multiple Tally/Snapshot grants proposals
+- Ingest Gitcoin grants funded by wallets that have voted on grant-related Arbitrum Snapshot proprosals
-  - Wallets that have donated to multiple Arbitrum-related Gitcoin/Allo grants
-  - Signers on multisigs that received grant funds
-  - Contributors to Github repos that have received grant funds

- 3. Grant identification and extraction from Gitcoin/Allo
-    - I estimate that there are ~100 additional recipients of matching funds/other indirect support from Arb Foundation on Gitcoin
+- Extract entities/links/etc from documents to identify grantee affiliates

+3. Build dashboard with NeoDash (https://github.com/neo4j-labs/neodash) to make graph more accessible

+4. Identify additional Arbitrum ecosystem grants and grantees
+   - Gitcoin grantees who received Arbitrum matching fund
-4. Identify grants received from other ecosystems (i.e. Optomism)
+   - Grantees who received grants from other ecosystems